francistec/francistec/README.md

   - AWS
   - Elastic Search

-My favorite language are, Javascript, C#, PHP, Java.
+My favorites language are Javascript, C#, PHP, Java.

 ### Get in touch
 You can reach me at [me@francistec.io](mailto:me@francistec.io) 📫 or in my [Linkedin Profile](www.linkedin.com/in/francistec)